 The strongest link

-Since the pandemic arrived the fragility and inefficiency of international shipping network has been exacerbated.
-Some stores are finding it difficult keeping the shelves stocked.
+Since the pandemic the fragility and inefficiency of international shipping network has been highlighted.
+And increasingly, some stores are finding it difficult to keep the right stock on the shelf at the right price.
 Buying products from overseas is now not just a question of conscience – it’s one of convenience too.

 At Topflite we are happy to share that our stock is always well managed to ensure most of our range can be quickly and easily packed up and sent out.
 With the bulk of our food grown on local farms we know exactly what to expect.
 We’re not reliant on waiting for ships to arrive in port to send out orders.